ahmed-alzahrani/shopifyChallenge/README.md

 #### createOrder

 A mutation that takes in a store's id, a user's id, as well as a list of item ids, and creates an order for that user from that store with those items.
-Additionally, users can optionally passs in a coupon to try and earn savings, but this will be covered in the  !!!! _extended functionality_ section of the README.
+Additionally, users can optionally passs in a coupon to try and earn savings, but this will be covered in the [extended functionality](#extended-functionality) section of the README.

 Note that creating an order also populates the order/item join table with records for each item in that order.